faucetsdn/udmi/docs/guides/sequencing.md

 ## Individual Tests

-At its heard, sequence tests are JUnit `@Test` classes that can be run indivudally within an IDE.
+At its heard, sequence tests are JUnit `@Test` classes that can be run individually within an IDE.
 This is useful for development because it enables breakpoints and all that jazz.